 This is an important change, because providers typically have agreements with insurance companies to provide medical services at much lower rates than the amounts they actually bill individuals for.
 Thus, plaintiffs with similar injuries (or their insurers) can pay or owe vastly different amounts for treatment, and as such receive radically different medical damage awards.

-It also means that a defendant’s insurance company may now reap substantial financial benefit from an insurance policy that the plaintiff may have paid into for years.
+It also means that a defendant’s insurance company may now reap substantial financial benefit because a plaintiff has paid into an insurance policy for years—essentially creating a situation in which a victim effectively pays for their own injuries!

-In general, there are two ways in which the collateral source rule in California can affect your compensation for injuries.
+In general, there are two ways in which modifications to the Collateral Source Rule in California can affect your compensation for injuries.

 Since the Court decided that the total amount billed (the reasonable value) for your treatment cannot be used to determine your award for medical damages, the amount of your award could actually be substantially smaller if you have health insurance than it might be for an uninsured person.